vectordotdev/vector/website/content/en/docs/setup/going-to-prod/hardening.md

 #### Securing Data in Transit

-- **Encrypt or redact sensitive attributes.** Event attributes that hold sensitive data, such as PII, can be encrypted (i.e., the VRL `encrypt` function) or redacted (i.e., the VRL `redact` function).
-If encrypted, use an encryption standard that is supported by your destination.
-This allows JIT decryption of data during analysis.
+- **Redact sensitive attributes.** Event attributes that hold sensitive data, such as PII, can be redacted (i.e., the VRL `redact` function).
 - **Disable core dumps.** A user who can force a core dump could access Vector’s in-flight data.
 Preventing core dumps is specific to your platform.
 On Linux setting the resource limit `RLIMIT_CORE` to `0` disables core dumps.
 In the systemd service unit file, setting `LimitCORE=0` will enforce this setting for the Vector service (this is done automatically when installing Vector through `apt` or `yum`).

 {{< info >}}